Explore a list of free products and services that will help your nonprofit or small business manage new challenges posed by the COVID-19 pandemic.

 1. Google Suite—Get documentation.
 Google Suite is activating nonprofits’ ability to use G Suite for Nonprofits at no cost.
 This allows organizations to move their communications online through the use of apps like Gmail, Docs, and Calendar, and advanced features of Google Meet. *Only available to nonprofits

-2. Fastly—Get cloud computing services.
+3. Fastly—Get cloud computing services.
 Fastly, a cloud platform gives nonprofits and open source projects access to free services, including their content delivery network, Internet security, load balancing, and video and streaming services.
-They are doubling their investment in response to COVID-19.
+They doubled their investment in response to COVID-19.

 6. SCORE—Get advice.
 SCORE, a mentoring resource, is partnering with the Small Business Administration to provide free business mentorship and educational resources to entrepreneurs. *Only available to small businesses